Coralscape/coralscape/replit.md

 - HEIC files are automatically converted to JPEG format for web compatibility with user feedback
 - Successfully tested and working - users can now upload iPhone HEIC photos seamlessly
 - Implemented automatic coral randomization on page load - different corals appear each time the page opens
-- Removed 5-coral limit - sidebar now shows all filtered results in scrollable format
+- Reverted sidebar to show 5 specimens in scrollable format

 ## System Architecture